Microsoft Is Focusing On Entities, Too

 Microsoft’s entity store includes a collection of known entities, that were previously identified and stored in the entity store) and their relationships to other entities.

 Related entities may be shown, along with how they are related may be shown in Search Results.
-We are also told that a distance may be shown for each related entities.
+We are also told that a distance may be shown for each related entity.
 A distance is the number of connections away an entity might be to a related entity in an entity graph.

 How Related Entities are identified.